BASIS OF PRESENTATION AND OTHER INFORMATION Basis of Presentation and Other Information (Policies)

 Accounting Pronouncements - Recently Adopted

 In August 2018, the FASB issued guidance that aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software.
 The amortization period of these implementation costs would include periods covered under renewal options that are reasonably certain to be exercised.
 The expense related to the capitalized implementation costs also would be presented in the same financial statement line item as the hosting fees.
-The guidance is effective for annual periods beginning after December 15, 2019 and interim periods within that year.
-The guidance should be applied either retrospectivelyor prospectively to all implementation costs incurred after the date of adoption.
-We adopted this guidance prospectively on January 1, 2020.
-Adoption of this guidance resulted in expense that would have previously been reported as depreciation and amortization to be reported as selling, general and administrative expenses or corporate expenses within our statements of operations going forward.
-In addition, implementation costs previously recorded as property, plant and equipment, net will now be reported as prepaid expenses and other long-term assets on our balance sheets, prospectively.
+The guidance is effective for annual periods beginning after December 15, 2019 and interim periods within that year, and early adoption is permitted.
+The guidance should be applied either retrospectively or prospectively to all implementation costs incurred after the date of adoption.
+We expect to adopt this guidance on January 1, 2020, and are currently assessing which implementation method we will apply and the impact that adoption will have on our financial position and results of operations.

 Disclosure of accounting policy pertaining to new accounting pronouncements that may impact the entity's financial reporting.
 Includes, but is not limited to, quantification of the expected or actual impact.